gawainhewitt/soundmakers_lines/README.md

 The app uses the Web Audio API to play a sampled harp note pitch-shifted in real-time.
 Each string corresponds to a note in a chord arpeggio, arranged from low to high across each row.

 **Audio Engine**: Employs a sampler-based approach with a single harp sample (C4) that is pitch-shifted to generate all notes.
-Includes a custom reverb effect built from multiple delay patterns.
+Includes a custom reverb effect built from multiple delay lines.

 **Arpeggio Generation**: Dynamically generates 10-note arpeggios for each row based on the selected root note, chord type, and starting octave.
 The arpeggio cycles through chord tones across multiple octaves.